 During your early post operative period your surgeon will provide you with the appropriate medication and care needed for your recovery.
-In the early postoperative period following a joint replacement surgery your active involvement is necessary for a quick and successful recovery.
+In the early postoperative period following a hip replacement or knee replacement surgery your active involvement is necessary for a quick and successful recovery.

 Day of surgery